Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Experimental Results

 \subsection{Multilinguality}

-Our multilingual benchmark, Crossmodal-3600 zero-shot retrieval~\cite{thapliyal2022crossmodal}, shows a disparity in performance gains: low-resource languages benefit more from the 100 billion scale than the high-resource ones.
+Our multilingual benchmark, Crossmodal-3600 zero-shot retrieval~\citep{thapliyal2022crossmodal}, shows a disparity in performance gains: low-resource languages benefit more from the 100 billion scale than high-resource ones.
 The disparity, illustrated in Figure~\ref{fig:multilinguality}, which not only exists in all model sizes but also widens as the models become larger.
-Detailed results for each language can be found in Appendix~\ref{appendix:data_scale}.
+Detailed results for each language are in Appendix~\ref{appendix:data_scale}.
+Later in Section~\ref{sec:lang_rebalance}, we investigate the impact of language balancing.